-What does it mean to be alleged with violating the Code of Community Standards?
+What does it mean to be accused of violating the Code of Community Standards?

-A Stetson student, faculty or staff member, or a member of the community has submitted a complaint claiming that your behavior, as described in your alleged violation letter, is a violation of the Code of Community Standards.
-Know the the University, not that individual, is actually alleging the violations.
+If you are accused of violating the Code of Community Standards, a Stetson University student, faculty or staff member, or a member of the community has submitted a complaint claiming that your behavior, as described in your alleged violation letter, is a violation of the Code of Community Standards.
+Know that the university, not that individual, is actually alleging the violations.

-What should I do if I receive a letter of an alleged violation?
+What should I do if I receive an alleged violation letter?

-What happens if I ignore the letter of an alleged violation that I have received?
+What happens if I ignore the alleged violation letter?

-An appointment will be set by the Office of Community Standards and sent to you via e-mail.
-If you fail to attend the hearing, you may be found responsible for the alleged violation in your absence.
+An appointment will be set by the Office of Community Standards and a notification of it will be sent to you via email.
+If you fail to attend the hearing, you may be found responsible for the alleged violation in absentia.

 What if I cannot meet at the scheduled time of my administrative hearing?

 It is your responsibility to meet at the specified time.
-If you cannot meet at the scheduled then you will need to contact the Office of Community Standards to reschedule your hearing.
+If you cannot meet at the scheduled time, you will need to contact the Office of Community Standards to reschedule your hearing.

-You will be informed of the alleged violations and the judicial process.
-You will have the opportunity to tell your version of the allegations, ask questions, provide information, and respond to the alleged violations.
+At the hearing you will be informed of the alleged violation(s) and the judicial process.
+You will have the opportunity to tell your version of the allegations, ask questions, provide information and respond to the alleged violations.